WildernessLabs/Clima/README.md

 ## Projects

 * **WildernessLabs.Clima.Contracts** - Shared project with the data models that are shared amongs the various projects.
+* **WildernessLabs.Clima.Meadow.Pro** - A client Meadow application to use with the Clima Pro climate station hardware.
+* **WildernessLabs.Clima.Meadow.HackKit**
-* **WildernessLabs.Clima.Meadow.HackKit** - A client Meadow application that can be built with the components in the Hack Kit.
+built with the components in the Hack Kit.
 * **WildernessLabs.Clima.Server.Mini.Tests** - A console application used to test the Mini server.
 * **WildernessLabs.Clima.Server.Mini** - A very basic local test Web API server written in ASP.NET Core.

 ## Server Web API